lisa-gm/SQUIC/README.md

 # SQUIC - Sparse Quadratic Inverse Covariance Estimation

-This repository hosts the SQUIC algorithm, made available for different software environments.
-In the subfolders there are respectively, SQUIC as an R-package, a Matlab library, a Python package and as a command line version.
+This repository hosts the SQUIC algorithm, made available as an R package.

 ### Description